Bite-size Bible

 team

-THE BITESIZE BIBLE - THE GOSPEL OF MARK (March 2023) Mark
+THE BITESIZE BIBLE - THE GOSPEL OF MARK (March 2023)

 Despite being the shortest of the four canonized Gospels, Mark invokes more biographical detail about its author than any of the other names to which Gospels are attributed.
 For example, information about Mark appears on more than one occasion in Luke’s account of Paul’s ministry in the volume we know as the Book of Acts.
 By way of explanation, there is a particular reference about an early church that met in a house that is said to be Mark’s mother's.
 Also, the same Mark is accredited with starting the first missionary journey with Paul and Barnabas – despite leaving the adventure early.
 Furthermore, the status and significance of Mark is really enhanced by being one of the last people that Paul mentions in what is believed to be his final letter - referring here to chapter four of the second letter to Timothy.